Sara Duterte: Policies

+Duterte promoted the city as a tourism and investment destination, introducing the "Davao: Life Is Here" tagline to market the city in 2011.

+Interim years (2013–2016)

 Duterte decided not to seek re-election in 2013 to give way to her father Rodrigo.
 She also turned down her father's offer to run for representative of Davao City's 1st district.

+Second and third term as mayor of Davao City (2016–2022)

 Duterte ran again for the mayoralty post for Davao City in the 2016 elections and won the position, succeeding her father for the second time.
-She had her older brother Paolo and later Bernard Al-ag as her vice mayor.
-She ran for reelection in the 2019 elections and was successful.
+She had her older brother Paolo, and later Bernard Al-ag, as her vice mayors during this term.
+According to lawyer Salvador Panelo, Duterte had been reluctant in running for mayor, wishing to stay away from politics and instead continue her legal practice, but was eventually convinced by her father.

+In her first year back as mayor, the Davao City bombing took place on September 2, 2016, with Duterte's private nurse Kristia Bisnon, who accompanied Duterte during hospital checkups in July for her pregnancy with triplets, among the victims who perished.
+Three days later, Duterte's doctor informed her that she had a miscarriage with two of her three fetuses, which she revealed during a speech on September 8, 2016.

+She ran for re-election in the 2019 elections and was successful.

 After her father won in the 2016 presidential election, Duterte launched the "Tapang at Malasakit" (lit.
 'Courage and Compassion') movement composed of Duterte supporters and allies on October 23, 2017.

 On February 23, 2018, she launched a new regional party called Hugpong ng Pagbabago (HNP).
 The party was later approved on July 4, 2018, ahead of the 2019 general elections.
 HNP also stood as an electoral alliance, fielding candidates from different parties for the senatorial election.
 Nine out of 13 senatorial candidates won in the election.

 Following the creation of HNP, a feud began between Duterte and one of her father's allies, then House Speaker Pantaleon Alvarez, citing its formation as an example of the entrenchment of political dynasties in the country.
-In response, Duterte publicly berated Alvarez and alleged that he has been calling mayors in the Davao region to tag her as part of the opposition and brag about having the ability to impeach her father, all of which Alvarez denied.
+In response, Duterte publicly berated Alvarez and alleged that he has been calling mayors in the Davao Region to tag her as part of the opposition and brag about having the ability to impeach her father, all of which Alvarez denied.
 Duterte also remarked that "the Philippines will be a better country if he is not Speaker."
 Months later, Alvarez was unseated as the House Speaker in the 17th Congress, with former president and Pampanga's 2nd district representative Gloria Macapagal Arroyo taking his place.
 According to her father, she was behind the ousting of Alvarez as speaker, stating that "honest to God, it was Inday who maneuvered it."